ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

     3. Passport Clearinghouses MUST ignore Passports and Passport Visas
         unless:

-        1. The Passport Clearinghouse has a sufficient trust relationships with all of: the [Passport Broker](#passport-broker), [Passport Visa Assertion Source](#passport-visa-assertion-source), [Passport Visa Issuer](#passport-visa-issuer); or
+        1. The Passport Clearinghouse has sufficient trust relationships with all of: the [Passport Broker](#passport-broker), [Passport Visa Assertion Source](#passport-visa-assertion-source), [Passport Visa Issuer](#passport-visa-issuer); or